RYMEDI-Organization/RYMEDI-AVAX/README.md

 providerUrl - The URL of the Ethereum-based blockchain network you want to interact with.

-privateKey - The private key to establish account details.
+privateKeys - The private keys to establish account details.

 ABI - ABI of smart contract gives a contract the ability to communicate and interact with external applications and other smart contracts.